bugzilla/bugzilla/docs/en/rst/api/core/v1/general.rst

 You can specify ``Bugzilla_api_key`` or simply ``api_key`` as an argument to any call, and you will be logged in as that user if the key is correct and has not been revoked.
-You can set up an API key by using the 'API Key' tab in the Preferences pages.
+You can set up an API key by using the :ref:`API Keys tab <api-keys>` in the Preferences pages.

+API keys may also be requested via :ref:`Authentication Delegation <auth-delegation>`.

 **Login and Password**